Christopher J. King

 Chris King is a Democratic politician, who represented Pennsylvania's 142nd Representative District in the Pennsylvania House of Representatives from 2007 to 2008.

-King grew up in Middletown Township, Bucks County, and still lives in the township.
+King grew up in Middletown Township, Bucks County.
+King is a graduate of Neshaminy High School and Millersville University.

 In 2002, King entered the race for state representative only three months before the general election, as a late replacement for the Democratic candidate who withdrew.
 Against incumbent Matt Wright, King took 41% of the vote in the loss.

 In 2006, King made a second run at the state house.
 In the primary election, he defeated Democrat Larry Lefkowitz with more than two-thirds of the total vote.
 This time, with many incumbents hobbled by the fallout of the 2005 legislative pay raise, King defeated Wright, taking 52.5% of the vote.

 In 2008, he was defeated for re-election by Republican Frank Farry.